msalemor/ai-apps-blocks/README.md

 Making a call to a prompt is as simple as sending one sentence via a CURL command to GPT.
 Even just this one simple action can yield amazing results.
 So if it is so simple to consume a GPT endpoint, where is the difficulty?
 It is the "everything else".

+- Selecting the right model
 - Ingestion
 - Prompt engineering
-- selecting the right model
-- Managing
 - Processing the completions
 - Fault handling and resiliency
 - Security and Responsible AI
 - Creating and storing embeddings
-- Selecting a Vector database
+- Selecting a Vector database,
 - Retrieving and consuming results from a vector database
-- The frontend
+- The user experience (frontend)

 ## Application architecture fundamentals